JoergFranke/recnet/README.md

 ## How to use it

-- Please provide the data set in form of two lists.
+- Please provide the data set in form of two lists and save it in a klepto file.
 One list contains sequences of features and another the corresponding targets.

 ```bash
     d = klepto.archives.file_archive(file_name, cached=True,serialized=True)